ibm-watson-iot/functions/README.md

 └── .gitignore
 ```

-- All the python files with custom function classes go in the **custom** directory
+- All the python files with custom-function classes go in the **custom** directory
 - All testing scripts go in the **scripts** directory
 - The credentials go in **dev_resources** directory.
 NOTE that in this package we add **dev_resources**
   directory in .gitignore to prevent credential leaks.
 If you chose to put your credentials in a